 The immune system helps us fight off infection, bacteria and other illnesses, many of which we are more vulnerable to in the winter months.
 Massage helps to keep our immune system strong by promoting more effective lymph flow.
 Lymph is a fluid that is transported via the complex lymphatic system, and its role is to carry white blood cells which help to fight off infections and bacteria, and to help eliminate waste.
 An effective lymphatic system is essential to a strong immune system and more importantly during winter.

-One of the secondary benefits of a regular massage is improved skin tone.
+In addition, a regular massage improves skin tone.
 As massage therapy boosts circulation and oxygen flow to the cells, it naturally helps nourish the skin.
 Our massage therapists only use practitioner-grade massage oils, which are rich in vitamins and essential fatty acids that help nourish and feed the skin.

 Treating low moods in Winter